arbuh/go-learning/notes/syntax.md

 You can call a method on an interface implemented via a type with `nil` value.
 However, you cannot call a method on an interface without an implementation.

-Q: What happens when twoo interfaces share the same name?

 ### Zero interface